 Cash Flow Tool

 How We Use It: We use the Cash Flow Tool all the time.
-Since we rarely use cash, it’s a great way for us to track how much we’re spending.
-One of our favorite money management tricks involves the Cash Flow Tool.
+Since we rarely use cash, it’s a terrific way for us to track how much we’re spending.
+In fact, one of our favorite money management tricks involves the Cash Flow Tool.
 After creating your budget, check in with the cash flow tool a few times a week.
-Compare the amount of money you planned to spend with your budget to the actual amount you spent according to the tool.
-It’s a great way to keep track of where you stand and help you stay on budget throughout the month.
+Compare the amount of money you budgeted to spend with the Cash Flow Tool showing the actual amount.
+This helps you track where you stand and keeps you “on budget” throughout the month.